Applelo/vite-plugin-inject-preload/README.md

 **Options**

 * files: An array of files object
-  * match: A regular expression to target files you want to preload
+  * match: A regular expression to target build files you want to preload
   * attributes (optional):
   If this option is ommited, it will determine the `mime` and the `as` attributes automatically.
   You can also add/override any attributes you want (but not the `rel="preload"` attribute).
 * injectTo (optional): By default, the preload links are injected with the `'head-prepend'` options.
-But you can pass `'head'` if you need it.
+But you can pass `'head'` to inject preload links at bottom of the head tag if you need it.

 With the full options usage, you can do something like this :